rilwandev/ColourGridCount/README.md

 Continuous Color Grid Count Challenge

 Requirements
-Java 8 is used
+Java 8 is used.
-No any framework needed
+No any framework is needed.

+ Hardcoded string array is used to store color block.
-String hardcoded color array is used instead of Color grid
+ String array is instead of Color grid.